synergy-design-system/synergy-design-system/packages/metadata/FINDINGS.md

 We are missing on DX for the public interface by not providing comments.
 I added those myself to the assets package.

+### Lots of duplicated code

+Each of the public interfaces defines some common stuff that we may group together, e.g. `sortEntityById`.

 ### Lack of fixed types from the model

 Maybe we should think about giving users strong types for custom `MetadataEntity` entities.